 |

-Many documents I found on Quintero seemed to undermine his contributions to the pueblo.
+| Felix and statue of King Carlos III at Santa Barbara Presidio | Many documents I found on Quintero seemed to undermine his contributions to the pueblo.
 The harsh description of "useless"

 for him and two others appears to be of significance for his eventual petition to leave the pueblo for Santa Barbara, which